ConnctMe/connctme/README.md

 ConnctMe is a project created for Hack@Home 2020.
 You can learn more at our [Devpost submission](https://devpost.com/software/connctme).

 # Installation
 Unfortunately, ConnctMe is not yet deployed on the App Store.
-If you're looking to test it out, please be sure that you have XCode 12 and Cocoapods installed.
+If you're looking to test out our prototype, please be sure that you have XCode 12 and Cocoapods installed.
 You can install Cocoapods in Terminal by running
 ```sudo gem install cocoapods```

 ### Steps